KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 The next task was how to host the site.
-I briefly considered using Amazon S3, which is a very attractive option as it's very fast and essentially infinitely scalable, but decided against it as I wanted a chance to play around with two other software tools, [Docker](docker.io) and Nginx.
+I briefly considered using Amazon S3, which is a very attractive option as it's very fast and essentially infinitely scalable, but decided against it as I wanted a chance to play around with two other software tools, [Docker](docker.io) and [Nginx](http://nginx.org/).

 ## Building applications with Docker

 Docker has really captured my and many other developers' imaginations.
 Its primary attraction to me is the utter simplicity it enables in packaging and deploying server applications.
-Coming from years of writing complicated Chef or Ansible scripts or tediously setting up servers by hand, being able to bundle all of an applications dependencies together is a breath of fresh air.
+Coming from years of writing complicated [Chef](http://www.getchef.com/) or [Ansible](http://www.ansible.com/home) scripts, being able to bundle each applications' dependencies together is a breath of fresh air.
 [Global variables (and packages) are bad](http://c2.com/cgi/wiki?GlobalVariablesAreBad).
 Docker lets you completely ignore the "global state" of the server that's running your application.
 It's truly a "Write once, run anywhere" system.
-If it works on your laptop, it'll work in production.
+If it works on your laptop, it'll work in production no matter where or what it's installed with.

 This changes how you think about the boundaries of your application.
 Consider my case of hosting this static website.
 Typically you'd think of this blog